Sharp multiple testing boundary for sparse sequences: Illustrations

 Figure~\ref{fig:generalboundarywithpoints} further illustrates how the (asymptotic) level sets of $\Lambda_{\infty}$ are approached for large finite samples: it displays some finite-sample risks $\mathfrak{R} (\theta,\vphi)$ ($n=10^6$, $s_n=20$) of the minimax procedures described in Section~\ref{sec:popular}: $\ell$-value for $t=0.3$ and BH procedure at level $\alpha=0.1$, for some parameter $\theta$ corresponding to configurations $(x,y)$ taken from the Gaussian and $\beta=1/2$ plot (top-left panel of Figure~\ref{fig:generalboundary}, see again Example~\ref{ex:twosignalstrengths}).
 These pointwise risks are estimated via $100$ Monte-Carlo simulations.
 As expected from the slow convergence already discussed above, the finite sample risk has not yet converged to the minimax risk.
 However, we can see that the global monotonicity of the risk is maintained.
 More precisely, the left panel of Figure~\ref{fig:generalboundarywithpoints} displays the finite sample risks at points taken along asymptotic level sets.
-We can see that the values reported for the finite sample risks are near-constant along asymptotic level sets (up to the Monte-Carlo errors), suggesting that the finite sample level sets are close to their asymptotic counterparts.
+We can see that the values reported for the finite sample risks are near-constant along asymptotic level sets (up to the Monte-Carlo errors), suggesting that the shapes of the finite sample level sets are close to those of their asymptotic counterparts.
 One exception for which the convergence appears to be slower is for configuration $(x,y)=(-3,3)$: non-asymptotically this configuration seems to be easier than for example $(x,y)=(1,-1)$ (although asymptotically equivalent).
 One possible explanation is that an extreme value of $y$ makes it easily detectable for finite $n$.
 On the other hand, the right panel of Figure~\ref{fig:generalboundarywithpoints} displays the finite sample risks for points taken along lines which are not asymptotic level sets.
 The results are markedly different from the left panel: the values vary much more along these lines.
 Hence, these simple lines, which are not asymptotic level sets, are also far from being finite-sample levels sets.
-This supports that the conclusion of Remark~\ref{rem:testability} is also valid non-asymptotically (for $n$ large): the functional $\Lambda_{\infty}$ can be used for comparing testing difficulties of given collections of signal strengths (such as those given in Figure~\ref{fig:mt_pb}).
+This suggests that the functional $\Lambda_{\infty}$ can be used for comparing testing difficulties of given collections of signal strengths for $n$ large.

-\section{Extensions to other risks: FDR-controlling procedures and classification}
+\section{~~Extensions to other risks: FDR-controlling procedures and classification}